 but their heart is far from me;”

 This is a hard word, but we have to remember that it’s possible to honor God with our lips, our words, our singing, but our hearts still be far from God.
 This would not be worship according to the Bible.
-The call to worship is not a rally to come and watch a performance.
+The call to worship is not a rally to come and watch or participate in a performance.
 It’s the full surrender of a heart to God.

 Worship can only be measured by the fruit of a transformed life.
 When we ask someone, “How was worship today?” the answer cannot be about the quality of the music, the emotion of the moment, or even the sense of God’s presence.
 A biblical response would be: “Worship was great!
 My heart was convicted, I humbled myself, and I committed to obeying Jesus.
 I will forgive people who wronged me.
 I asked Holy Spirit to empower my heart to follow through with it.”
 If we follow through, then true worship has taken place.

 Music is a beautiful gift from God and can be a powerful expression of true worship.
 Biblical worship is accessible to every follower of Jesus, in any country, at any time in history.
 It’s not the musical skill or ensemble but the posture to follow Jesus in everything.

 God is releasing a new sound, a new breed of worship leaders and worshippers, and it’s those who have a heart after God to observe all that Jesus commands.
 Whether it’s one person strumming chords in a living room or a stadium full of worshippers, whenever people seek to observe all that Jesus commands, true worship can take place.

 |Is it possible to have music and everyone singing and even sensing God’s presence and never really worship according to the Bible?|

 What Is the Importance of Worship in the Kingdom of God?